Produce Safety Alliance trainer’s page

 The following documents are provided to the PSA Trainer or PSA Lead Trainer upon approval of a course.
 It is the responsibility of the PSA Trainer or PSA Lead Trainer who registers the course that all documentation is completed in full and returned to the AFDO office following the conclusion of the course.

-- Completed by PSA Trainer or PSA Lead Trainer, returned to AFDO electronically
+- To be completed by PSA Trainer or PSA Lead Trainer

 - Must denote which participants have paid to receive the PSA/AFDO Certificate of Course Completion